daniel-furman/daniel-furman-old/index.md

 ---

-My favorite pieces of shareable work.
-I aim to drive actionable analytics on open source and am curious how innovative data science is tied to asking the right questions.
+My favorite pieces of shareable research.
+I aim to drive large-scale, actionable analytics on open source and am curious how innovative data science is tied to asking the right questions.

 ---